Lestropie/Zalesky2020/README.md

+The data and script provided in this repository accompany results presented in the [article](https://onlinelibrary.wiley.com/doi/10.1002/mrm.28266):

+    Robert E. Smith, Fernando Calamante, Alan Connelly Notes on “A cautionary note on the use of SIFT in pathological connectomes” Magnetic Resonance in Medicine 2020;84(5):2303-2307

-The data and script provided in this repository are a response to the 'toy example' phantom presented in the article:
+These are a response to the 'toy example' phantom presented in the [article](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.28037):

     Andrew Zalesky, Tabinda Sarwar and Kotagiri Ramamohanarao A cautionary note on the use of SIFT in pathological connectomes Magnetic Resonance in Medicine 2020;83(3):791-794

-The results are presented in:

-    Robert E. Smith, Fernando Calamante, Alan Connelly Notes on “A cautionary note on the use of SIFT in pathological connectomes” Magnetic Resonance in Medicine 2020;84(5):2303-2307

 There are two experiments encapsulated within this repository: